dalamgir/angular-next-starter-kit/README.md

 }
 ```

 The `getQuote` method takes a `string` argument and returns an `ng.IPromise` which should eventually resolve to a `Quote` object.
-To read mode about angular's definitely typed objects, visit [https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/angularjs](AngularJS DefinitelyTyped).
+To read mode about angular's definitely typed objects, visit [AngularJS DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/angularjs).
 It is very clear from the code what this service does and what the method returns.

 ### Lastly, register the service